Magisk-Modules-Repo/HideNavBar/README.md

 - hide gesture bar correctly in landscape
 ### v3.0
 - reduced conflict with some apps (like Gboard) by slightly lowering the gesture trigger area
+### v4.0
+- hopefully fixed the issue that made so uninstalling the module made gestures completely unavailable on some ROMs